iurjoh/Build-a-blog/README.md

 - [Code Institute](https://learn.codeinstitute.net/) to review material of study explanatory videos and guides on how to set up a complete website;
 - [GitHub](https://github.com/) to better understand other projects;
 - [Google](https://www.google.com) for more information on subjects related to the that I had to study during the creation of the site;
-- [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) to understand concepts about Python;
-- [Youtube](https://www.youtube.com/) tutorials to learn using in a practical way some of the methods necessary to implement the desired functions for the game;
+- [Youtube](https://www.youtube.com/) tutorials to learn using in a practical way some of the methods necessary to implement the desired functions for the blog;
 - [Pycodestyle](https://pypi.org/project/pycodestyle/) used to validade my python code;
 - [Extends Class](https://extendsclass.com/python-tester.html) used to test my python code syntax;
-- [Slack](https://slack.com/) communities to ask questions and access answers to questions that I found in the development of the site.
+- [Slack](https://slack.com/) communities to ask questions and access answers to questions that I found in the development of the site;
+- [Django Social Share](https://pypi.org/project/django-social-share/) to access all the documentation to implement the share button function;
+- [Django Bootstrap Icons](https://pypi.org/project/django-bootstrap-icons/) to access all the documentation to implement the use of the icons that are inside the share buttons;
+- [Font Awesome](https://fontawesome.com/icons) to get icons for this project;
+- [Bootstrap Icons](https://icons.getbootstrap.com/) to get icons for this project;
+- [Bootstrap Documentation](https://getbootstrap.com/docs/4.0/getting-started/introduction/) to access all the documentation to use many of Bootstrap shortcuts;

 ## Media